canaanalan/canaan-rwa-playwright-migration/README.md

 This is a portfolio project built around the Cypress Real World App, reworked into a Playwright-centered automation and reliability framework.

-Showcasing QA automation at the system level: test architecture, app startup reliability, seeded data, API-first migration, CI feedback, readable artifacts, and practical tradeoffs.
+Just showcasing QA automation at the system level: test architecture, app startup reliability, seeded data, API-first migration, CI feedback, readable artifacts, and practical tradeoffs.
+Not for practical use.

 The base app comes from the Cypress Real World App.
 For this project, I reworked the original application, removed legacy surface area, and built a Playwright migration/reliability layer around it.